Anti-Hero (song): Background and release

-Production and music

-Swift wrote and produced "Anti-Hero" with Jack Antonoff, who had produced songs for all of Swift's past albums starting from 1989 in 2014.
-Antonoff recorded the song with the engineer Laura Sisk, assisted by Megan Searl, Jon Sher, and John Rooney, at Rough Customer Studio in Brooklyn and Electric Lady Studios in New York City.
-Bobby Hawk played additional violin, and his performance was recorded by John Gautier at Sound Hound Studios in Lakeland, Florida.
-"Anti-Hero" was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound in Edgewater, New Jersey.

-According to the liner notes of Midnights, Antonoff programmed the track and played instruments including percussions, drums, acoustic guitars, Mellotron, Wurlitzer, and analog synthesizers including the Juno 6 and the Prophet-5.
+Composition

+Swift wrote and produced "Anti-Hero" with Jack Antonoff.
 Speaking with Time, Antonoff said that he built upon "Out of the Woods", which he produced for 1989.
 For the synth sounds, he used an OB-8, which created a sound that he compared to "an old organ in a baseball stadium".
 He created the drum sounds by applying a tremolo onto a LinnDrum beat.
-The end product is a synth-pop, pop rock, electro, and electropop song.
+The end product is a pop rock, synth-pop, electro, and electropop song.
 The song is written in the key of E major in common time with a tempo of 97 beats per minute.
-It is driven by a 1980s rock-influenced drum loop that is coated in dense reverb.
+It is driven by a 1980s rock-influenced drum loop, coated in dense reverb.
 Critics described the synths as "simmering" and "buzzing".

-Lyrics and interpretations

-I don't think I've delved this far into my insecurities in this detail before.
-I struggle a lot with the idea that my life has become unmanageably sized, and not to sound too dark, I struggle with the idea of not feeling like a person. [...]
-This song really is a real guided tour throughout all of the things I tend to hate about myself.